 We’ve stayed at the hotel before, about a year ago and during that time, have also been down to their restaurant, Feast, for breakfast.
 I remember that breakfast was spread across many different stations and it was almost a brunch in itself, but it was nothing compared to what we experienced last weekend.

-Last weekend, my friend Christina and I headed down to Feast for their Friday Brunch.
+Last weekend, my friend and I headed down to Feast for their Friday Brunch.
 We had reservations ready, so although we had gotten there a bit late, (after Friday prayer), we still had a table ready and waiting for us.
 We were taken to our seat, and asked what kind of drinks we wanted.
-I immediately ordered a watermelon juice for my 1-year old Khalifa who was also with us, and other fresh juices for Christina and I. After ordering the drinks, I walked around to take some pictures as usual, and a friendly chef came up to me and jokingly asked if I was filming a movie, haha.
+I immediately ordered a watermelon juice for my 1-year old Khalifa who was also with us, and other fresh juices for my friend and I. After ordering the drinks, I walked around to take some pictures as usual, and a friendly chef came up to me and jokingly asked if I was filming a movie, haha.
 He introduced himself, and then he introduced me to his colleague Chef Raymond, who handles the ins-and-outs of all that goes on at Feast.
-Chef Raymond showed both me and Christina all around the buffet, and explained all of the different kinds of foods that they have.
+Chef Raymond showed both us all around the buffet, and explained all of the different kinds of foods that they have.

 When we first walked in, we took a quick look around, but after our little tour with Chef Raymond, we realized that there were so many stations that we would have easily skipped and passed up on if it wasn’t for him.

 The first station that we went to was the starters.
 There were so many different kinds of starters, from freshly-made salads, to gazpachos, oysters, Arabic starters like stuffed vine leaves and mouttabel, and even creative in-house specials.